tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 While reactors are a first-class concept in the current P2P stack (i.e. there is an explicit `p2p.Reactor` interface), they will simply be a design pattern in the new stack, loosely defined as "something which listens on a channel and reacts to messages".

+Since reactors have very few formal constraints, they can be implemented in a variety of ways.
+There is currently no recommended pattern for implementing reactors, to avoid overspecification and scope creep in this ADR.
+However, prototyping and developing a reactor pattern should be done early during implementation, to make sure reactors built using the `Channel` interface can satisfy the needs for convenience, deterministic tests, and reliability.

-Below is an example of a simple echo reactor implemented as a function.
+Below is a trivial example of a simple echo reactor implemented as a function.
 The reactor will exchange the following Protobuf messages:

 ```protobuf
 message EchoMessage {